aisingapore/PeekingDuck/README.md

 This project is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG-RP-2019-050).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.

+## License

+PeekingDuck is under the open source [Apache License 2.0](LICENSE) (:

+Even so, your organisation may require legal proof of its right to use PeekingDuck, due to circumstances such as the following:
+- Your organisation is using PeekingDuck in a jurisdiction that does not recognise this license
+- Your legal department requires a license to be purchased
+- Your organisation wants to hold a tangible legal document as evidence of the legal right to use and distribute PeekingDuck

+[Contact us](https://aisingapore.org/home/contact/) if any of these circumstances apply to you.